ECCC-MSC/open-data/docs/usage/readme_en.md

 For additional information regarding the capabilities and parameters for MSC GeoMet web services (ie. WMS, WFS, WCS) refer to the [technical MSC GeoMet web services documentation](../msc-geomet/web-services_en.md).

-### On demand images
+### On-demand images

-MSC Geomet can also serve images on demand via a WMS GetMap request.
+MSC Geomet can also serve images on-demand via a WMS GetMap request.
 See the examples below.

 #### Example 1 - Global Deterministic Prediction System (GDPS) Surface Temperature

 The following WMS GetMap request returns an image of the Global Deterministic Prediction System (GDPS) air temperature layer.
-The image is created on demand at the time of the request.
+The image is created on-demand at the time of the request.

 ```
 https://geo.weather.gc.ca/geomet?SERVICE=WMS&VERSION=1.3.0&REQUEST=GetMap&BBOX=-90,-180,90,180